 Each layer plays an important role in protecting the solar cells from moisture, dirt, impact, and high wind speeds.
-This specific combination of layers allows the solar cells to capture light and produce energy at the highest efficiency for the longest period of time.
+This specific combination of layers allow the solar cells to capture light and produce energy.
 Over the last 60 years, this layering technique has been perfected, and today, solar panels can produce electricity efficiently for over 25 years, giving homeowners years of savings and creating less strain on the environment.

-Now that we understand the distinct layers of a solar panel, it’s easier to get a picture of how everything comes together when it is made.
-To simplify the complex process of building a solar panel, we’ll break down the process into 6 phases.
+Since we’ve reviewed the distinct layers of a solar panel, it is easier to understand how everything comes together when it is manufactured.
+To simplify the complex process of building a solar panel, here is the process in six phases:

 Phase 1: Sand to Silicon

-The creation of a solar panel revolves around its most essential component: the solar cells.
-A solar cell is a layer of silicon cells.
-Thus, the first step of manufacturing a solar panel is finding raw material to create a thin sheet of silicon cells.
+The creation of a solar panel revolves around its most essential component: solar cells.
+For most panel types, the solar cell is a layer of silicon.
+The first step of manufacturing a solar panel is finding the raw material to create a thin sheet of silicon cells.
 Solar panel manufacturers use quartz sand to extract the highest purity silicon.
 By exposing the sand to very high temperatures in an arc furnace, the impurities are burned away, and large silicon rocks are left exposed.

 Phase 2: Silicon Rocks to Cylindrical Ingots

-To break these large silicon rocks into large, cylindrical ingots (blocks), the factory turns once again to heat.
+To break these large silicon rocks into large, cylindrical ingots (blocks), the factory turns again to heat.
 Manufacturers melt down the silicon rocks in a cylindrical furnace, aligning silicon atoms in the desired structure and orientation.
 Boron is also added to the melted silicon to give a positive electrical polarity.

 Phase 3: Ingots to Disks

-With the silicon in the form of a cylinder, workers use wire saws to cut the cylinders into disks or wafers depending on the type of panel.
-These paper-thin wafers are very shiny, causing them to reflect light.
-In order to negate reflection and maximize sunlight absorption, each wafer is soaked in an anti-reflective coating before the next phase.
+With silicon in the form of a cylinder, workers use wire saws to cut the cylinders into disks or wafers depending on the type of panel.
+These paper-thin pieces are very shiny, causing them to reflect light.
+To negate reflection and maximize sunlight absorption, each piece is soaked in an anti-reflective coating before the next phase.

 Phase 4: Wafer to Solar Cell